 Content Consumption

-Gone are the days where follower count decides the quality.
+Gone are the days when follower count decides the quality.
 At present, it’s quality over quantity.
 Wait, let’s jump to reality first.
 Can you imagine making considerable ad revenue with a few thousand quality readers?
-Or, would you prefer to have a few million readers?
+Or would you prefer to have a few million readers?

 Any publishers would hop on to the last option, without a doubt.
-Because, we’ve CPM model and it earns you based on impressions delivered, not on the quality of readers.
+Because we have a CPM model, it earns you based on impressions delivered, not on the quality of readers.
 On the other hand, publishers need a few thousand quality readers to spread the word and improve.

-So, it’s essential to segment the readers who consume content from those who are just for a quick peek.
+So, segmenting the readers who consume content from those just for a quick peek is essential.

 Traffic Source

 This one is a no-brainer.
-Obviously, every publisher would do a report on the sources and referrers.
+Obviously, every publisher would report on the sources and referrers.
 But, only a few works on personalization.
-Once you know, you’re attracting 40 to 50 percent of your readers from a single source, why don’t you deliver them a personalized experience.
+Once you know you’re attracting 40 to 50% of your readers from a single source, why don’t you deliver them a personalized experience?

-We’ve outlined the top 5 ways to segment your audience.
-And, most of them can be done with the help of GA.
-But, as a publisher, it’s up to you to settle on the right tools and right set of audiences to increase your ad revenue.
+We’ve outlined the top five ways to segment your audience.
+And most of them can be done with the help of Google Analytics.
+But, as a publisher, it’s up to you to settle on the right tools and the right set of audiences to increase your ad revenue.

-Each and every visitor is different, but most of them have the same intention while reading your content.
-So, it’s not impossible for a mid-market publisher to experiment and provide a better personalization.
+Every visitor is different, but most have the same intention while reading your content.
+So, a publisher can experiment and provide better personalization.